1 World Trade Center (1970–2001): Architecture

 Minoru Yamasaki was the lead architect for the tower, and Emery Roth & Sons were the associate architects.
 During the World Trade Center's construction, the structural engineers ended up following draft versions of New York City's 1968 building codes, which incorporated "advanced techniques" in building design.
 The Twin Towers used a tube-frame design, which required 40 percent less structural steel than conventional building designs.
 The structures were inspired by the architectural ethic of Le Corbusier and was the seminal expression of Yamasaki's gothic modernist tendencies.
 Yamasaki was also inspired by Islamic architecture, elements of which he incorporated in the buildings' design, having previously designed Saudi Arabia's Dhahran International Airport with the Saudi Binladin Group.

 When completed, the North Tower stood 1368 ft tall.
-It featured a 362 foot telecommunications antenna or mast that was built on the roof in 1979 (upgraded in 1999 to accommodate DTV broadcasts).
+It featured a 362 ft telecommunications antenna or mast that was built on the roof in 1979 (upgraded in 1999 to accommodate DTV broadcasts).
 With this addition, the highest point of the North Tower reached 1730 ft.
 Each tower stood over 1350 ft high, and occupied about 1 acre of the total 16 acre of the site's land.